smm7njit/portfolioremake/README.md

 This is a redo of my midterm, using Next.js instead of standard html and css.
 This version aims to improve upon my last version.

-My old [midterm],(https://github.com/smm7njit/midterm)had the following issues written by the grader:
+My old [midterm](https://github.com/smm7njit/midterm) had the following issues written by the grader:
 -Lighthouse scores are very low
 -No issues (Not formatted correctly and had no comments attached) -Playwright tests cannot run since there isn't a package.json in the